Jimmy-INL/notebooks-1/README.md

 # notebooks
-jupyter notebooks on machine learning, computational intelligence and statistics..
+IPython notebooks on machine learning, computational intelligence and statistics..